 Discourses and Poems of William Newell, Minister of the First Parish in Cambridge: A Memorial Volume

-On February 25, 1804, William Newell was born in Littleton, Massachusetts.
+by William Newell Purchase On February 25, 1804, William Newell was born in Littleton, Massachusetts.
 He graduated from Boston Latin School in 1818, and then earned an AB from Harvard in 1824 and an AM in 1827.
 Two years later, he graduated from Harvard Divinity School.
-He was well regarded, and quickly found a post as in 1830, he began working at First Parish in Cambridge.
-He was ordained on May 19, 1830.
-He was able to unify the divided congregation, and ended up leading the church until he retired on March 31, 1868.
-He died on October 28, 1881.This new edition is dedicated to the members of the First Parish Unitarian, across from Harvard Yard these many centuries.
+He was well regarded, and quickly found a post… Continue reading Discourses and Poems of William Newell, Minister of the First Parish in Cambridge: A Memorial Volume

 Quaker Women, 1650-1690